dotnet/spark/README.md

 .NET for Apache Spark runs on Windows, Linux, and macOS using .NET Core, or Windows using .NET Framework.
 It also runs on all major cloud providers including [Azure HDInsight Spark](deployment/README.md#azure-hdinsight-spark), [Amazon EMR Spark](deployment/README.md#amazon-emr-spark), [AWS](deployment/README.md#databricks) & [Azure](deployment/README.md#databricks) Databricks.

+**Note**: We currently have a Spark Project Improvement Proposal JIRA at [SPIP: .NET bindings for Apache Spark](https://issues.apache.org/jira/browse/SPARK-27006) to work with the community towards getting .NET support by default into Apache Spark.
+We highly encourage you to participate in the discussion.

 ## Table of Contents

 - [Get Started](#get-started)